Fitness guru Richard Simmons' cause of death revealed, family says

 LOS ANGELES -- Fitness guru Richard Simmons' cause of death has been revealed, a family spokesperson said.

-A statement from a spokesperson for Simmons' family, Tom Estey, provided a statement to ABC News on Wednesday confirming the death was "accidental."
+A spokesperson for Simmons' family, Tom Estey, provided a statement to ABC News on Wednesday confirming the death was "accidental."

 "This morning, Richard Simmons' brother Lenny, received a call from the LA Coroner's office," began the statement.
 "The Coroner informed Lenny that Richard's death was accidental due to complications from recent falls and heart disease as a contributing factor," the statement continued.